dfinity/portal/docs/samples/overview.md

 ## Actor reference

-A simple dapp that hows the management canister as an actor (reference).
+A simple dapp that shows how to import the IC management canister as an actor reference.
 - [Motoko](https://github.com/dfinity/examples/tree/master/motoko/actor_reference).

 ## Calculator